8 Simple And Effective Tips To Take Care Of Your Permed Hair

 What Is Permed Hair?

 Perming chemically alters your hair structure to form different types of curls or waves.
 The technique to straighten hair is called hair relaxation.
 It breaks down the disulfide bonds in your hair and gives it a new structure.
-There are many techniques to perm your hair:
+There are different types of perms based on the techniques used:

 1. Spiral Perm: This is characterized by tight, well-defined curls with volume.
 The curl coil is determined by the size of the rod use.
 The rod is placed vertically into the hair to achieve a corkscrew curl.